Chapter 8 : Suspect

 “Dad just asked how many pancakes you’d like,” Edward said.

 I wondered if Henry was right, that Crouch would turn things around.
 If he could this war could be over before we knew it.
 He’d been put in charge of the Magical Law Enforcement Department halfway through seventh year and he seemed to have the steam of a thousand men.
 His face always seemed to be in the Daily Prophet where he was doing some press conference or bringing in another man or woman in for questioning.
 Trying to raise the troops, Sirius would say with snarl.
 I didn't know why Sirius hated him, but then, sometimes Sirius didn't need a reason to hate.
 It came so easily for him.

 A plate slid in front of me with two pancakes covered with sugar and lemon.
 I smiled my thanks and rolled the pancakes up tightly, licking my fingers when the lemon juice dripped out of the end of it and onto my hands.
 There was a momentary silence and I knew they were just watching me.
 My dad briefly placed his hand on my shoulder and gave it a tight squeeze.

-Instead of talking though I took a bite but it tasted like lead in my mouth.
+Instead of talking though I took a bite, but it tasted like lead in my mouth.
 The boy was still in my head and I realized that he’d never get the chance to eat this again.
 I pushed the plate away, sick of the idea that I could eat as if everything was normal.
 I didn’t want to think of being that sort of person who could just brush things aside like they didn’t even matter.

 Before Edward could ask what was wrong, which I could see was on the tip of his tongue, there was a knock on the door.
-My body tensed for a moment but then I sprung up from the table.
+My body tensed for a moment, but then I sprung up from the table.
 I had to answer it and no one else.
 I don’t know why I felt so strongly on that but if it was – my body shivered at the thought that I might have been followed or found.